 It’s hard to understand how the forces of nature eroded away the rock and randomly formed more than 2000 arches.
 As you stand there gazing at the orange, arid landscape, it seems more likely the arches have been perfectly positioned with the intention of taking your breath away.

 Unless you’re hoping to explore the backcountry, it’s entirely possible to see and do much of the park within a full day.
 Pack enough food and water for the day, as the park has just 2 places to refill your water supply and no available food.
-Set off early to catch the sunrise (or just after if you need a few extra ZZZs) and get a head start on the day’s many visitors.
+Set off early to catch the sunrise and get a head start on the day’s many visitors.

 In this Arches National Park travel guide, the park’s main attractions are laid out in so you can choose your own Arches adventure.
 You’ll find information on the time hikes in the park will take so you can plan your day.
 Mix and match what Arches has to offer however you’d like to enjoy the park.
-Whatever you choose, you can bet on a happy ending!
+No matter what you choose, you can bet on an awesome day!

 How to Plan 1 Awesome Day at Arches National Park

 1 Hour- A Must-Do

 1. A paved scenic drive stretches from the park’s Visitor Center to its northern end at Devils Garden.
 There are frequent pull-offs for scenic overlooks on both sides of the road.
-From the main scenic drive, a couple turnoffs direct you onto smaller roads to reach places like Delicate Arch and the Windows section of the park.
+From the main scenic drive, a couple of turnoffs direct you onto smaller roads to reach places like Delicate Arch and the Windows section of the park.
 As you travel along, you’ll be able to stop at all of the scenic overlooks for endless photo opportunities!